russellbomer/scrapesuite/docs/README.md

-# ScrapeSuite Documentation
+# Foundry Documentation

-Welcome to the ScrapeSuite documentation.
-This directory contains comprehensive guides for using and extending ScrapeSuite.
+Welcome to the Foundry documentation.
+This directory contains comprehensive guides for using and extending Foundry.

 ## Quick Links